nprapps/interactive-template/readme.rst

 How do I extend the template?
 -----------------------------

-The news app template is just a starting place for projects, and should not be seen as a complete end-to-end solution.
+The interactive template is just a starting place for projects, and should not be seen as a complete end-to-end solution.
 As you work on a project, you may need to extend it with tasks to do specialized build steps, copy extra files, or load network resources.
 Here are a few tips on how to go